-Melissa’s foray into the theatre was in preschool when she produced, directed, and starred in her own production of Cinderella, which received rave reviews from her parents and 4-year-old friends.
-Her first public appearance was several years later in second grade when she debuted with “All I Want for Christmas Is My Two Front Teeth” at the Franklin Elementary School Christmas Concert.
+Melissa grew up in the small, Midwestern town of Kent, Ohio.
+She spent most of her early childhood playing Barbies and dress-up with her sisters, watching The Sound of Music on VHS, and daydreaming.
+Melissa made her performance debut in preschool when she produced, directed, and starred in her own production of Cinderella, which received rave reviews from her parents and four-year-old friends.
+Her first public appearance was several years later in second grade when she sang “All I Want for Christmas Is My Two Front Teeth” at the Franklin Elementary School Christmas Concert.

 In seventh grade, Melissa landed her first stage role as the ghost of a dead silent movie star in Our Guests Are Ghosts.
 Later that year, Melissa entered the Davey Junior High School Talent Show and took home the $50 First Place Prize.
 She also began singing with the school’s jazz ensemble and would continue with them throughout high school.

 Melissa’s varied interests (and Midwestern rationality) initially led her to pursue a liberal arts degree from Kenyon College.
 Although she planned to declare an English or French major, she found that she was spending all of her time in the music department.
 During spring break her freshman year, Melissa visited a friend at the Eastman School of Music and totally fell in love with it.
 As she had missed the transfer application deadline by three months, she immediately set out on a campaign to be heard by the voice faculty.
 After one month of daily phone calls and e-mails from Melissa, they finally told her, “Fine!
 Send a tape.”
-She sent the tape and was accepted as one of the ten vocalists in her graduating class.
+She sent the tape and was accepted as one of ten vocalists in her graduating class.